Your Kids – And You – Will Love These Day Trip Ideas In And Around New Jersey

 njstatehousetours.org

-Kindergarteners to second graders will learn about state symbols, county flags, and the things that make NJ unique.
-Third through sixth graders will learn about how laws are made, visit the Senate and General Assembly chambers, and explore the building’s art and architecture.
+Younger kids learn about state symbols and county flags; while older kids learn about how laws are made, visit the Senate and General Assembly chambers, and explore the building’s architecture.

 NEW JERSEY STATE MUSEUM